-In the past 29 years, the Germplasm Utilization Value Added (GUVA) project have delivered six released varieties that are resistant to some of the major diseases and pests to ensure high-yield stability in the tropics.
+In the past 29 years, the Germplasm Utilization Value Added (GUVA) project has delivered six released varieties that are resistant to some of the major diseases and pests to ensure high-yield stability in the tropics.
 These helped expand the cultivation area for temperate japonica to tropical regions.
-GUVA’s future work will focus more on highly efficient molecular breeding for yield stability and potential, enhanced resistance to biotic and abiotic stresses, and high grain quality in order to develop superior japonica rice varieties with improved adoption and enhanced genetic gain in tropical regions.
+GUVA’s future work will focus more on highly efficient molecular breeding for yield stability and potential, enhanced resistance to biotic and abiotic stresses, and high grain quality to develop superior japonica rice varieties with improved adoption and enhanced genetic gain in tropical regions.

 Japonica is a group of rice varieties grown extensively in the cooler zones of the subtropics and in the temperate zones.
 A subspecies of Oryza sativa L., it is mostly cultivated in in China, Japan, South Korea, Italy, Egypt, Russia, and the US (California) where there are distinct seasonal changes in temperature.

 Collectively, they are called temperate japonicas as opposed to tropical japonica rice varieties (formerly called javanica), such as Tinawon and Unoy, grown in the high-elevation rice terraces of the Cordillera Mountains in the Philippines.

 Because of their unique tastes and cooking attributes, temperate japonica varieties like Arborio, Calrose, Carnaroli, Koshihikari ,Vialone Nano, Yamada Nishiki, and Forbidden (black) rice are considered as premium products.
 Their sticky texture and high-grain quality them suitable for iconic cuisines like sushi, risotto, paella, and garaetteok.
 Temperate japonica rice is also the main ingredient in sake.